-- 2.17 The proprietor ensures that the leadership and management demonstrate good skills and knowledge, and fulfil their responsibilities effectively, so that the other standards are consistently met, and they actively promote the well-being of the pupils. - 2.18 The standard relating to leadership and management of the school [paragraph 34] is met.
+- 2.17 The proprietor ensures that the leadership and management demonstrate good skills and knowledge, and fulfil their responsibilities effectively, so that the other standards are consistently met and they actively promote the well-being of the pupils. - 2.18 The standard relating to leadership and management of the school [paragraph 34] is met.

-Inspection evidence 8
+Inspection Evidence 8

-3. INSPECTION EVIDENCE
+3. Inspection Evidence

 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff, the chair of governors and the health and safety link governor, observed a sample of the extra-curricular activities that occurred during the inspection period and attended assemblies.
+They held discussions with members of staff and chair of governors, observed a sample of the extra-curricular activities that occurred during the inspection period, and attended an assembly.
 Inspectors visited the facilities for the youngest pupils, together with the learning support and educational resource areas.
-The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.
+The responses of parents, staff and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.